 What should I do if I am in the middle of fertility treatment, getting ready to start, or just trying to conceive?

-Am I protected after the first shot?
+Am I protected after the first shot of the mRNA vaccine?

 One dose will give you 52% protection.
 Getting both doses is necessary for 95% protection.

 What happens if I can’t get the second shot 21 days later?